 North Beach RSL Sub-Branch

-MEETING OPENED at 16:00, President welcomed 136 members and recited the Ode
+MEETING OPENED at 17:00, President John Rolfe welcomed, 117 members and recited the Ode.

-I take a moment to remind us of just some of the stories from our military history.
+I take a moment to remind us of just one event from October in Australia’s military history.

 LEST WE FORGET

-Moved by Greg Young.
-Seconded by Dario Raspa that “the Minutes of the previous meeting be accepted”.
+Moved by Peter Hodgson and Seconded by Tony Filardi, that “the Minutes of the previous meeting be accepted”.